Art Education Fundamentals

-The art education program in the Mary Schiller Myers School of Art consists of a core curriculum of theory and practice that prepares students to work in a variety of organizational settings, from museums to recreational centers.
-The B.A. in Art Education plus licensure enables graduates to teach in classrooms from the preschool level through 12th grade.
+The Art Education program in the Mary Schiller Myers School of Art consists of a core curriculum of theory and practice that prepares students to work in a variety of organizational settings, from museums to recreational centers.

 The purpose of this program is to enable students to develop the range of knowledge, skills, and competencies expected of those holding a liberal-arts baccalaureate degree in art and professional preparation in art education.
 P, K-12 licensed school art teachers who graduate from this program are expected to exhibit a high level of skills as artists, designers, and educators.
 Students benefit from excellent art, history, and theory instruction, and professionally equipped art and technology studios, while obtaining licensure from the School of Education through highly academic and interactive coursework.

 The following basic goals/competencies are essential to all prospective art teachers:

 - To foster competencies with the basic expressive, technical, procedural and organizational skills, and conceptual insights developed through studio art and design experiences.